 This means that human intervention may be necessary in order to help the puppy survive.
-Puppy owners may therefore have to roll up their sleeves to free the runt from the amniotic sac, massage their teeny bodies to increase circulation, clear their airways from fluids and severe the umbilical cord.
-Puppy owners may also need to provide assistance to help the puppy runt stay worm, clean and well-fed.
+Puppy owners may, therefore, have to roll up their sleeves to free the runt from the amniotic sac, massage their teeny bodies to increase circulation, clear their airways from fluids and severe the umbilical cord.
+Puppy owners may also need to provide assistance to help the puppy runt stay warm, clean, and well-fed.

 There are several inaccuracies populating the web as to what causes a runt to be a runt.
 One misconception states that runts are simply puppies that were positioned in the middle of the uterus or the ones who came from the eggs which were fertilized or conceived last.

-A veterinary theriogenologist is a board-certified veterinarian who specialized in animal reproduction.
+A Veterinary Theriogenologist is a board-certified veterinarian who specialized in animal reproduction.
 These respected professionals have made reproduction their area of specialty.
-One of the most respected veterinary theriogenolists is Dr. Margaret V. Root Kustritz.
+One of the most respected is Dr. Margaret V. Root Kustritz.